Careers That Combine Biology and Mathematics

 What Does a Biostatistician Do?

 Epidemiology is the study of the causes, distribution, and solutions for health-related events and diseases in populations.
 An epidemiologist is often referred to as a "medical detective".
 He or she tries to find out why a health-related event or disease has appeared in a community, how it's being spread, why it occurs in some people or areas and not in others, and how it can be corrected, stopped, and prevented.
 A "health-related event" could be smoking, the use of a certain drug, a nutrient deficiency, or obesity, for example.
-Examples of infectious diseases that might be investigated include hepatitis A, AIDS, or influenza.
+Examples of infectious diseases that might be investigated include hepatitis A, AIDS, and influenza.

 Epidemiologists don't have to be medical doctors, although some are.
 Medical personnel perform diagnostic tests and treatments and give the epidemiologists data that they need for their investigation and analysis.

 In general, a master's degree in epidemiology is required in order to work in the field, or a PhD for some jobs.
-Epidemiologists use computers and statistical techniques in their jobs, so undergrads need to take biology, math, and computer courses to prepare for their post graduate studies.
+Epidemiologists use computers and statistical techniques in their jobs, so undergrads need to take biology, math, and computer courses to prepare for their postgraduate studies.

 What Does an Epidemiologist Do?